forio/epicenter-js-libs/documentation/strategy/index.html.md

 Specifically, the strategy is:

 * Check the `sessionKey` cookie.
+	* This cookie is set by the [Run Manager](../generated/run-manager/) and configurable through its options.
 	* If the cookie exists, check whether the run is in memory or only persisted in the database.
 Additionally, check whether the run's `initialized` field is `true`.
 		* If the run is in memory, use the run.
 		* If the run's `initialized` field is `true`, use the run.